 When I’m feeling stressed out, I love to get in my car, put on some tunes, and drive around aimlessly.
-I focus on driving and let the sights and the music wash over me while I put my worries on the backburner.
 Nothing can ruin a good drive for me — nothing, that is, except for speaker malfunctions.
 If you like cranking up the volume, you may have already noticed your car speakers rattle with bass.

 Just recently, I heard a vibrating noise coming from my car doors.
 When I leaned my elbow against the door, I felt the vibrations passing through my elbow up to my shoulder.
 I even felt the bass in my chest — at which point I began to suspect that I may have been overzealous with the volume dial.

 Essentially, I was feeling the impact noise that was coming from my vehicle’s sound system.
-In this case, instead of traveling through the structure of a house, the bass was shaking the sheet metal the car is made of and transferring to my own body.
+The bass was shaking the sheet metal the car is made of and transferring to my own body.
 If you’ve ever leaned your head against a rattling bus window to catch some z’s, you know the uncomfortable sensation I’ve experienced.

-How to Prevent Your Car Speakers From Rattling Because of Bass Noise
+How to Stop Car Speakers From Rattling Because of Bass

-If you have noticed that the area around your car speakers is vibrating, there are simple steps you can take to prevent that from happening.
-So let’s start with the easiest one.
+If you have noticed that the area around your car speakers is vibrating, there are simple steps you can take to stop that from happening.

 If your car isn’t something you might see on the Flintstones, you are probably familiar with your sound system’s equalizer.
 Thanks to this feature, you can individually adjust the volume of your bass, treble, and mid frequencies.
 Most people suggest having your bass slightly stronger than the treble, but you can play around until you find the perfect mix.